Gangadharbhuvan/Machine_Learning-Projects/Flask Applications/Face & Gender Recognition web app using ML and Opencv in Flask/README.md

-# Face and Gender Recognition web app using Machine Learning and OpenCV in FLask
+# Face and Gender Recognition web app using Machine Learning and OpenCV in Flask
 ![Face Recognition](https://github.com/Gangadharbhuvan/Machine_Learning-Projects/blob/master/Flask%20Applications/Face%20%26%20Gender%20Recognition%20web%20app%20using%20ML%20and%20Opencv%20in%20Flask/Face_Recognition-Flask_app/images/young-man-face-recognition-biometric-verification-165406876.jpg)
 ### This is the project created in Flask, the front-end is developed with HTML,CSS,Bootstrap and back-end in entirely in Python, all together running in the Flask WebServer.